State and Local Cybersecurity Grant Program

 Overview

-On September 16, 2022, the Department of Homeland Security (DHS) announced a first-of-its-kind cybersecurity grant program specifically for state, local, and territorial (SLT) governments across the country.
+On September 16, 2022, the Department of Homeland Security (DHS) announced a first-of-its-kind cybersecurity grant program specifically for state, local, tribal, and territorial (SLTT) governments across the country.

-Funding from the State and Local Cybersecurity Grant Program (SLCGP) and the Tribal Cybersecurity Grant Program (TCGP) helps eligible entities address cybersecurity risks and threats to information systems owned or operated by—or on behalf of—SLT governments and Tribal governments.
+Funding from the State and Local Cybersecurity Grant Program (SLCGP) and the Tribal Cybersecurity Grant Program (TCGP) helps eligible entities address cybersecurity risks and threats to information systems owned or operated by—or on behalf of—SLTT governments.
 Through separate Notices of Funding Opportunities (NOFOs), the SLCGP and TCGP combined will make $1 billion available over four years, including more than $400 million in FY 2023 and more than $300 million in FY 2024.
+For detailed SLCGP funding allocations by fiscal year, please visit: SLCGP Funding Allocations at FEMA.gov.

 A blue cyber node